philipstubbs13/Project-Longshot/README.md

   * Edamam Recipe Search API (https://developer.edamam.com/edamam-recipe-api)

 ## <a name="edamam-api"></a>About the Edamam Recipe Search API
-<p>To learn about the Edamam API and the various API parameters, read the <a href="https://developer.edamam.com/edamam-docs-recipe-api" target="_blank">Recipe Search API documentation</a>.
-You should be familiar with the API before contributing to this project or creating your own recipe search app.</p>
+<p>To learn about the Edamam API and the various API parameters, read the <a href="https://developer.edamam.com/edamam-docs-recipe-api" target="_blank">Recipe Search API documentation</a>.</p>
 <p>Edamam requires developers to use a key (api_key) and an app id (app_id) to access API data.
 To use the Edamam API, you'll need a (free) Edamam developer account.</p>
 <p>After you have an app key and id, you can use the API to search for recipes matching the specified query.</p>

-## <a name="how-to-use-app"></a> How to use the app
+## <a name="how-to-use-app"></a> App features

 ### <a name="authentication"></a> Logging in
   To get started using the app, you need to log in with your app credentials (email and password).
 If you don't have an account, you can sign up for one from the <b>Log in</b> screen.

 ### <a name="recipe-search"></a> Searching for recipes.
   To search for a recipe, enter the name of the food item (for example, pizza) you want to make in the <b>Find something to make</b> search field and click <b>FIND</b>.
-  The app will return the top 9 recipes and information about those recipes, including ingredients, the external recipe source link, the recipe title, and an image of the recipe.
+  The app will return the top recipes and information about those recipes, including ingredients, the external recipe source link, the recipe title, and an image of the recipe.
+  To see more recipes, click the <b>LOAD MORE</b> at the bottom of the search results.

 ### <a name="reveal-ingredients"></a> Revealing ingredients
   To see a list of ingredients for a recipe, click the vertical ellipses icon next to that recipe in the search results to reveal the ingredients.